libp2p/go-buffer-pool/README.md

 This library provides:

-1. A buffer pool for re-using byte buffers of _varying_ sizes.
-Unlike `sync.Pool`, this pool will always return an appropriately sized buffer (the next power of two) so it's appropriate for applications that need to pool dynamically sized buffers.
+1. `BufferPool`: A pool for re-using byte slices of varied sizes.
+This pool will always return a slice with at least the size requested and a capacity up to the next power of two.
+Each size class is pooled independently which makes the `BufferPool` more space efficient than a plain `sync.Pool` when used in situations where data size may vary over an arbitrary range.
 2. A `bytes.Buffer` implementation backed by a buffer pool.
 Unlike `bytes.Buffer`, `pool.Buffer` will automatically "shrink" on read, using the buffer pool to avoid causing too much work for the allocator.
 This is primarily useful for long lived buffers that usually sit empty.

 ### Advantages over GC